The Info You’re After

 What LS engines are compatible?

 Most GM LS 3rd generation 4.8L and 5.3L small blocks should work.
 6.0L engines are not currently recommended.
 GM 4th and 5th generation LS engines should also bolt up, but have not been tested.
 The kit does not support older GM engines such as the Gen 1 small block.
 See more about engine options.

 What is my total cost for this conversion going to be?

 If you use a quality used 3rd generation LS engine and follow our parts guide, the total cost for the conversion should be less than $5000.
 Adding headers or doing a top end rebuild on the engine will increase the cost.
 Clever shoppers could do a budget build with iron-block LR4 4.8L or LM7 5.3L for significantly less than the figure above.

 What exactly will I have to buy to make this work?

-A detailed parts list with model numbers is available upon request.
+A parts list with model numbers is available on the product page.
 In general terms, you can expected to need:

 LS wiring harness (see LS Harness and ECM page)

 LS engine computer (ECU) flashed to our specifications (see LS Harness and ECM page)